aung-khantkyaw/FruitVeggieRecognizer/README.md

 2. Open your browser and navigate to `http://localhost:8501`.
 3. Upload an image and view the classification results.

-## Dataset

-The model is trained on a diverse dataset of fruits and vegetables.
-You can find more details about the dataset in the `data/` directory.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: